 British policing is admired around the world for its original model, attributed to Sir Robert Peel, of an approachable, impartial, accountable style of policing based on minimal force.
 This model is one the College of Policing is often asked to help replicate in other countries.

 International policing assistance provides opportunities for the UK to promote the development of accountable, democratic police services around the world and reduce harm to the UK.
-The College is routinely involved in a range of international assistance work, including carrying out training in areas such as leadership, forensics and intelligence; and other activities to share best practice and build relationships to improve policing at home and abroad.
+The College is routinely involved in a range of international assistance work, including carrying out training in areas such as leadership, intelligence, and other activities to share best practice and build relationships to improve policing at home and abroad.

 You can find answers to frequently asked questions about the College and international policing assistance below.